View from the Top: Track listing

-Release and reception
+Release

-View from the Top opened on March 21, 2003 (it was originally scheduled for Christmas 2001, but in light of the September 11 attacks and due to the fact that the story revolves around a flight attendant on numerous planes, the release was pushed back) and grossed $7,009,513 in its opening weekend, ranking number four behind Bringing Down the House, Dreamcatcher, and Agent Cody Banks.
+View from the Top opened on March 21, 2003 (it was originally scheduled for Christmas 2001, but in light of the September 11 attacks and due to the fact that the story revolves around a flight attendant on numerous planes, the release was pushed back.
+The film was also heavily re-edited between its completion in 2001 and its eventual release.

+Home media

+Miramax Home Entertainment released the movie on VHS and DVD on September 9, 2003.
+It would be later released digitally and onto world-wide TV in 2026 by Moonstone Entertainment, the film's current international sales and distributor.
+Miramax still handles distribution rights in the United States.

+Reception

+Box office

+The film grossed $7,009,513 in its opening weekend, ranking number four behind Bringing Down the House, Dreamcatcher, and Agent Cody Banks.
 The film would eventually gross $15,614,000 domestically and $3,912,014 internationally, totaling $19,526,014 worldwide, below the production budget of $30 million.

-On review aggregation website Rotten Tomatoes the film has a rating of 14% based on reviews from 123 critics, with the site's consensus "Uneven in tone and badly edited, View from the Top wastes the talents of its cast and condescends to its characters."
+Critical response

+Metacritic, which uses a weighted average, assigned the a score of 27 out of 100, based on 30 critics, indicating "generally unfavorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

+Roger Ebert gave the film a favorable three out of four star-rating, writing: "I anticipated an updated version of Coffee, Tea or Me? but what I got instead was Donna the Flight Attendant.
+The movie reminded me of career books I read in the seventh grade with titles like Bob Durham, Boy Radio Announcer.
+It’s a little more sophisticated, of course, but it has the same good heart, and a teenager thinking of a career in the air might really enjoy it."
+Owen Gleiberman gave the film a middling review, noting: "View From the Top is a romantic comedy with all the confectionary value of one of those watery diet shakes; it practically evaporates while you’re watching it.
+Taken strictly as a Gwyneth Paltrow fashion show, however, the movie has much to recommend it."

+Manohla Dargis of the Los Angeles Times panned the film for its tonal inconsistency, writing: "View From the Top is worth commenting on only for its shocking ineptitude."

 Paltrow herself later disparaged the film, calling it "the worst movie ever".

 British comedian Richard Ayoade wrote the book Ayoade on Top, an in-depth comic analysis of the film, in 2019.
 A portion of the promotional blurb for the book reads: "Ayoade argues for the canonisation of this brutal masterpiece, a film that celebrates capitalism in all its victimless glory; one we might imagine Donald Trump himself half-watching on his private jet's gold-plated flat screen while his other puffy eye scans the cabin for fresh, young prey."